cloudnull/MP620-630-Linux-Printer/README.rst

 ##############################################

 This Works for ALL Debian Based Systems
   This Installer has been built for x86 and x86\_64.
-The Installer has been tested on Ubuntu 8.04 - 12.04, Debian 5 - 6, and Mint 10 - 12.
+The Installer has been tested on :
+  * Ubuntu 8.04 - 12.04
+  * Debian 5 - 6
+  * Mint 10 - 12.

   The Universal install has been updated to Version 5.0 and now provides a function to clean up old packages, additionally there is no more compiling, the installer uses all precompiled DEBS which will allow for easy upgrading later as well as better capabillity to uninstall if need be.